-New techniques and new ways to use radiation therapy are under study in clinical trials.
+New techniques and new ways to use radiation therapy for breast cancer treatment are under study in clinical trials.
 The results of these trials will decide whether they become part of standard care.

 Repeat radiation therapy for breast cancer recurrence

-Mastectomy is typically the standard treatment for breast cancer recurrence in women who were treated with lumpectomy and radiation therapy for early breast cancer .
-In general, radiation therapy to the breast can only be given once.
-So, it’s not usually used to treat a recurrence in the same breast.
+Most often, mastectomy is the standard treatment for breast cancer recurrence in women who were treated with lumpectomy and radiation therapy for early breast cancer .
+This is due to concerns of increased harmful side effects when radiation is repeated.

-Early data suggest some women with a breast cancer recurrence may be treated with repeat radiation therapy given only to the area of the recurrence .
-Women who have had a long time since their past radiation therapy for breast cancer and have small cancers that haven’t spread to the lymph nodes may be the best candidates for this treatment .
+Recent data suggest some women with breast cancer recurrence may be safely treated with repeat radiation therapy given only to the area of the recurrence and a small area of surrounding breast tissue .
+Women who were treated with radiation therapy for breast cancer many years ago, and who have small cancers that haven’t spread to the lymph nodes may be the best candidates for repeat radiation therapy .

 After talking with your health care provider, we encourage you to consider joining a clinical trial.